OLLI FAQ

 Also, if you have specific skills that could be shared with OLLI, like organizing social events, writing articles or blogs, taking photographs, etc., your talents and skills could be valuable to OLLI.

-To discuss your volunteer options, call 707-826-5880 or email.
+To discuss your volunteer options, call 707-826-5880 or email the OLLI staff.

 See VOLUNTEER for details and to download the OLLI Volunteer Application.